-Is Pineapple bad for dog?
+Is Pineapple bad for a dog?

-If your puppy has diarrhea after ingesting pineapple or shows other signs of an upset stomachthen pineapple is probably not the best snack for them.
+If your puppy has diarrhea after ingesting Pineapple or shows other signs of an upset stomach, then Pineapple is probably not the best snack for them.

-This may seem counterintuitive since we have all discovered how great fiber is to the digestive tract.
+It may seem counterintuitive since we have all discovered how great fiber is to the digestive tract.
 Fiber may cause constipation and absorbs a great deal of water.

 Can dog eat Pineapple rind?

-- When feeding your puppy pineapple utilize the advice above; nourish them in-between foods, in your conditions, and as a reward just.
+- When feeding your puppy pineapple, utilize the advice above; nourish them in-between foods, in your conditions, and as a reward just.